tencentyun/qcloud-documents/product/监控与管理/云监控/创建告警/创建告警策略_intl.md

 >
 >After the alarm is generated for 72 hours, the alarm message will be sent for the last time.

-5. You can set an existing policy as a default alarm policy.
+5)You can set an existing policy as a default alarm policy.
 The newly purchased CVM will automatically be associated with the default alarm policy.
 ![](https://mc.qcloudimg.com/static/img/c9dc88126ce1f98f99f32fe99db81040/BCM-Create+Alarm.png)

 > Note: